How to Prepare for the Post-Implementation Lull

 Many times, I work with champions that feel like their team is struggling with adoption, but when we take a closer look, they are adopting quite well.
 It’s still a great idea to check in with them, just to get a full understanding of where they’re at, but this is your best-case scenario.

-Worst-case scenario is that you find out your team is struggling.
+The worst-case scenario is that you find out your team is struggling.
 But with a temperature check, you can find out what is actually causing them to go through the Trough of Disillusionment.
 It’s important as a leader to fully understand the barriers your team is facing.

 Temperature checks can come in many forms, but most commonly I recommend sending out an anonymous survey to your team with the following questions: